 Kevin’s practice focuses primarily on the areas of corporate law, securities law, and corporate finance.
 His experience includes representing clients in a broad range of commercial and investment transactions, including entity formation, venture capital financings, private placements and public offerings of both debt and equity securities, mergers & acquisitions, angel investments, spin-offs, fund formations, contract drafting and negotiation, equity compensation, corporate governance, securities regulatory compliance and private equity transactions.
 Kevin’s experience ranges from representing start-up and emerging growth companies in their initial organizations and financings to representing larger international companies on sophisticated and complex business transactions.
 This past year he assisted an existing private equity fund with the successful launch of their sixth fund, including two new funds focused on making qualifying investments in Opportunity Zone properties.

 Kevin has represented issuers in more than a dozen public offerings, including IPOs and follow-on public offerings, as well as private issuers in raising hundreds of millions of dollars of capital for their businesses.
-He recently represented an e-learning software-as-a-service (SaaS) company in connection with its sale to an established Private Equity Group (PEG) buyer for $10 million and the related structuring and implementation of an incentive phantom stock plan for their employees.
-This past year, Kevin advised several C-level executives in negotiating new employment agreements and related multi-million dollar equity compensation grants.
+He recently represented an e-signature software-as-a-service (SaaS) company in connection with its sale to an established Private Equity Group (PEG) buyer for $7+ million.
+Kevin also recently advised several C-level executives in negotiating new employment agreements and related multi-million dollar equity compensation grants.